lhmouse/k3/PROTOCOL.md

    * If a line starts with "/", then it produces _path-line_.
    * Otherwise, this line and all the remaining lines are joined to produce _payload_.

-## Connection Management

-1. When authentication is required, a client peer shall include authentication information within URI queries of the HTTP requests or WebSocket handshakes that it sends.
-2. A peer of a WebSocket connection which wishes to shut a connection down should send a Close frame with an appropriate status code and error message.
-   It can then close the connection and release associated resources without having to await a response from the other peer.
-3. A peer of a WebSocket connection which has received a Close frame shall close the connection and release associated resources.
-The closure is normal if and only if a Close frame with status 1000 has been received.